projectsesame/sesame/CONTRIBUTING.md

 To verify your change by deploying the image you built, take one of the [deployment manifests][7], edit it to point to your new image, and deploy to your Kubernetes cluster.

-## Contour testing
+## Sesame testing

-This section provides some useful information and guidelines for working with Contour's tests.
+This section provides some useful information and guidelines for working with Sesame's tests.

 ### Glossary

 #### Config/Data Categories
-* **Kubernetes Config**: `HTTPProxy`, `Ingress` or [Gateway API][8] config that Contour watches and converts to Envoy config.
+* **Kubernetes Config**: `HTTPProxy`, `Ingress` or [Gateway API][8] config that Sesame watches and converts to Envoy config.
-* **DAG**: The internal Contour representation of L7 proxy concepts.
+* **DAG**: The internal Sesame representation of L7 proxy concepts.
 Kubernetes config is first converted to DAG objects before being converted to Envoy config.
 * **Envoy Config**: Configuration that can be provided to Envoy via xDS.
-This is Contour's final output, generated directly from the DAG.
+This is Sesame's final output, generated directly from the DAG.

 #### Test Categories
 * **Unit Test**: A Go test for a particular function/package.
 In some cases, these test more than one package at a time.
-* **Feature Test**: A Go test in `internal/featuretests` that tests the translation of Kubernetes config to Envoy config, using a Contour event handler and xDS server.
+* **Feature Test**: A Go test in `internal/featuretests` that tests the translation of Kubernetes config to Envoy config, using a Sesame event handler and xDS server.
-* **End-To-End (E2E) Test**: A Go test in `test/e2e` that performs a full end-to-end test of Contour running in a cluster.
+* **End-To-End (E2E) Test**: A Go test in `test/e2e` that performs a full end-to-end test of Sesame running in a cluster.
 Typically verifies the behavior of HTTP requests given a Kubernetes `HTTPProxy`, `Ingress` or Gateway API config.

 ### Summary of Major Test Suites

-The following table describes the major test suites covering the core Contour processing pipeline (Kubernetes config -> DAG -> Envoy config).
+The following table describes the major test suites covering the core Sesame processing pipeline (Kubernetes config -> DAG -> Envoy config).
 In general, changes to the core processing pipeline should be accompanied by new/updated test cases in each of these test suites.

 | Test Suite | Description |